mvomiero/42_pong/static/js/initBallNotes.md

 only the player whose paddle who has been passed should send the score update this update should contain the randomly generated ball X and Y directions these will be received by both players and updated

+// CLARIFY
+when match_info start command received over the network, players are set and we call startGame function in startGame function we initialise and create paddles and ball but we

+ball is only detected as passing right paddle by player 2 on player one's screen it will continue until the ball reset

+We will run a smaller make-up session this Friday from 5-6:30pm in the lab itself.
+Please contact me directly if you would like to participate, as it will not appear directly on Intra :raising_hand: